 Once cool, cut the bars and freeze for 1 hour.
 Then wrap tightly in plastic wrap and place in freezer bags or containers.
 They freeze well for up to 3 months.
 To thaw, unwrap and let sit on the counter for 1 hour.

 I've also put together a handy list of my favorite apple cakes for you!

 Apple Pecan Bars Recipe

-- 14 oz thinly sliced apples (peeled if preferred) (400g - about 2 large apples)
+- 2 large apples, thinly sliced (peeled if preferred)

 - Preheat oven to 350°F (175°C).
 Line a 9x9" (23x23cm) baking pan with parchment paper with an overhang on two opposite sides.
 Set aside.